thesoul214/typescript-cheatsheet/README.md

 To summarize, be consistent.
 Do you want to declare a state that involves additional functionality not offered by `useState`?
 Make sure to return a value, and possibly a dispatcher too.
 Do you want to handle side-effects based on `useEffect`?
 Pass a dependency list, or even just a single dispatcher [to pass a minimal amount of dependencies as mentioned here by Dan Abramov](https://github.com/facebook/create-react-app/issues/6880#issuecomment-488158024).

-Let's now do our first two custom hooks!
+Let"s now do our first two custom hooks!

-First, let's begin by developing a hook that can throttle **any** callback, within a specified and limited (minimum) amount of time between function calls.
+First, let"s begin by developing a hook that can throttle **any** callback, within a specified and limited (minimum) amount of time between function calls.
 Basically, a custom hook used to throttle function callbacks.
 It will be declared as `useThrottled` and it will accept a `callback` as its first parameter, and a `limit` as its second parameter.

 - `callback` can and will be *any* callback that is passed to the hook, and it will **only be executed if the amount of time between the current and last function call is higher than `limit`**.
 - `limit` will be the minimum time required to wait between callbacks.